Khameezan/Web/README.md

 # Web

-This project demonstrates a simple 3D real estate viewer built with Three.js.
+This project demonstrates a simple 3D real estate viewer built with plain Canvas APIs so it can run without network access.
 It includes a Jest + Puppeteer test that performs a sanity check on the viewer's initialization.

 ## Installation